 We sometimes share your data with other organizations for profiling to help us understand our customers better.
 You can ask us not to use your information in this way by contacting us at the email or street addresses below.

-Under the Data Protection Act 1998, you are entitled to ask New Internationalist whether we hold any personal information about you.
+Under the Data Protection Act 1998 (and soon the European General Data Protection Regulation), EU citizens are entitled to ask New Internationalist whether we hold any personal information about you.
 This process is called making a ’Subject Access Request’.
-If we have any information about you we will:
+Regardless of whether you are an EU citizen, if we have any information about you we will:

 Tell you what the information is